Do you guys make any money off of this?

 We ask that you respect all participants at ALL times.

-Why are you using the game settings: 5 min periods, no offsides, penalties on, no line changes, manual goalie on?
+Why are you using the King of 94 game settings: 5 min periods, no offsides, penalties on, no line changes, manual goalie on?

 These are the standard rules used in most online NHL'94 leagues.
 These rules create fast-paced, quick games.